 This is a community networking site for those interested in helping achieve a vision of resilient and more self-reliant communities throughout Whatcom County with a local food supply, sustainable energy sources, a healthy local economy, and a growing sense of vitality and community well-being.
 This project was inspired by the Transition Town movement in England in the early 2000s.
 It promotes neighborhood organizing, home gardening, skills and resource sharing, and social action.

 Whatcom Watch www.whatcomwatch.org

 Whatcom Watch is a grassroots environmental newspaper in Bellingham.
 It published its first issue in May, 1992, and remains a forum dedicated to preserving Whatcom County’s quality of life.
 Whatcom Watch is the result of many hours of dedicated volunteer labor each month.
 It is an expression of the freedom of speech guaranteed by the US Constitution over 200 years ago.
 Articles published in the paper typically cover local governmental and environmental issues.
 The opportunity to be published in Whatcom Watch is open to all local writers and organizations who want to improve our community and environment.

 For three years, Kathryn Fentress delighted the readers of Whatcom Watch with her column, “Unsung Heroes,” where she highlighted those people whose timeless stories continue to inspire us all.
-These stories can be found in the Whatcom Watch archives and through the links below.
+These stories can be found in both the Whatcom Watch archives and through this archive link below.